 On February 12, 2018, the SEC Division of Enforcement announced the Share Class Selection Disclosure Initiative ("SCSD Initiative") pursuant to which investment advisers were encouraged to self-report possible securities laws violations relating to the failure to make certain disclosures concerning mutual fund share class selection.
 On June 11, 2018, Oppenheimer and OAM notified the Division of Enforcement that it intended to participate in the SCSD Initiative.
-Oppenheimer and OAM intend to file the information required by the SCSD Initiative on or around August 24, 2018.
+Oppenheimer and OAM filed the information required by the SCSD Initiative on or around September 19, 2018.
+Oppenheimer will continue to cooperate with the SEC Staff.
+Oppenheimer's participation in the SCSD initiative may result in disgorgement to certain clients of 12b-1 fees that the Company received during the period under review.